mobydeck/suex/README.md

 Root-only commands (requires root privileges):
 - `passwd` - Print user's encrypted password
 - `days` - Print detailed password aging information
-- `check USER PASSWORD` - Verify if the provided password is correct
+- `check USER [PASSWORD]` - Verify if the provided password is correct
+  - If PASSWORD is omitted, reads password securely from stdin
+  - Returns exit code 0 if password is correct, 1 if incorrect

 ### Examples